instana/nodejs/CONTRIBUTING.md

 We have added a CI build to test our instrumentations against ES module apps.
 See https://github.com/instana/nodejs/pull/672

-Not all of the current test apps have a `app.mjs`, because the effort is high.
-If you are adding a new test, it is wishful to also generate a `app.mjs`.
-You can use the npm module [cjs-to-es6](https://www.npmjs.com/package/cjs-to-es6) to generate the `app.mjs` from the `app.js`.
-Setting `RUN_ESM=true` locally will run use the ESM app instead of the CJS app.
+Not all of the current test apps have an `app.mjs` variant, because the effort is high.
+If you are adding a new test, please consider to also generate an `app.mjs` file for it.
+If you are modifying an existing application under test, and it has an accompanying `.mjs` file, you need to update that as well (by regenerating it).

+You can use the script `bin/convert-test-app-to-es6.sh` for both purposes, it generates an equivalent `app.mjs` file from a given `app.js` file.
+For example, run `bin/convert-test-app-to-es6.sh packages/collector/test/tracing/database/ioredis/app.js` to regenerate the ES6 variant of the `ioredis` test application, when you have made changes to `packages/collector/test/tracing/database/ioredis/app.js`.

+After regenerating an existing `app.mjs` file you should check the diff for it and potentially revert any changes that are artifacts of the conversion process, not related to your original changes in `app.js`.

+Setting `RUN_ESM=true` locally will run use the ESM app instead of the CJS app when executing the tests.

 ## Executing code coverage tool